kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - Swap to MC and talk to Master Zhar again: 1,1,6,3,2,6,4
 - Swap to Canderous and talk to Master Dorak to become a Jedi Guardian
 - `Level to 6: Save Skills, Improved Flurry, Burst of Speed and Force Valor`
-- `Level 7: Persuade to 10, Affect Mind`
+- `Level to 7: Persuade to 10, Affect Mind`
 - *Force: Cast Burst of Speed*
 - Deactivate Solo Mode
 - Swap to Canderous and talk to Master Zhar